ZengineHQ/developers/rest-api/conventions/data-filters/index.md

 ### Complex Queries

-It is possible to create more complex queries combining both `and` and `or` by nesting additional operators and rules.
-You can only nest one additional level.
+It is possible to create more complex queries combining both `and` and `or` by nesting additional operators and rules as conditions.
+There is a 5 level limit of nested conditions.

 Example format:
 {% highlight js%}
 {
   "and": [
     {"prefix": "", "attribute": "field1", "value": "value1"},
     {
       "or": [
         {"prefix": "", "attribute": "field2", "value": "value2"},
-			{"prefix": "", "attribute": "field3", "value": "value3"}
+        {"prefix": "", "attribute": "field3", "value": "value3"},
+        {
+          "and": [
+            {"prefix": "", "attribute": "field4", "value": "value4"},
+            {"prefix": "", "attribute": "field5", "value": "value5"},
+          ]
+        }
       ]
     }
   ]
 }
 {% endhighlight %}